-Street art in Bandra, Mumbai.
+Street art in Bandra, Mumbai

-After having a fill of bustling bazaars, we were in the heritage area of Bandra – that still looks like a village.
+After having a fill of bustling bazaars, we were in the heritage area – that still looks like a village.
 It suddenly cuts you off from the buzz of a metropolitan city.
 The high-rise buildings give way to tastefully done houses.
 You can admire the design of a grill or an unusual staircase or a railing that has clues to the times it belongs.
 We stopped at a quirkily designed café.
-I was told many such up-market coffee shops and restaurants are coming up in Bandra making it a happening place for the younger lot.
+I was told many such up-market coffee shops and restaurants are coming up in the area making it a happening place for the younger lot.
 The crowd across the window of the café and inside the café presented a juxtaposition that is so unique to India.

-Anecdote linking Bandra Island.
+Anecdote linking Bandra Island

-An interesting anecdote tells the story of the construction of Mahim Causeway that first linked the Bandra Island to the mainland Mumbai.
+An interesting anecdote tells the story of the construction of Mahim Causeway that first linked Bandra Island to mainland Mumbai.
 Lady Avabai Jamsetji Jeejibhoy was a mother of many sons and she wanted a daughter.
 She was told that if she prays at Mount Mary Church, her wish would be fulfilled.
 Avabai took a boat and with great difficulty managed to reach the island for her wish.
 I was intrigued by the wish for a daughter in this son-obsessed country.
-And then by Avabai’s resolve to do anything to get a daughter.
+And then by the Avabai’s resolve to do anything to get a daughter.
 She resolved that if her wish were fulfilled, no one else would have to take a boat to come to the island.
 Legend is that her wish was fulfilled and she got the Mahim causeway built.

-Bollywood Art at Bandra.
+Bollywood Street Art

-I did a bit of reading on Bollywood Arts Project and realized that besides having a passion for literally painting the walls, there is so much more you need to make it a reality.
+I did a bit of reading on the Bollywood Arts Project and realized that besides having a passion for literally painting the walls, there is so much more you need to make it a reality.
 I am wondering why none of the billionaire Bollywood personalities have come forth so far to fund this project.
 It would be a change for them but would mean so much for the city.
 And in the process, they are just contributing to celebrating their own industry and its icons.

 - Shopping in the flashy markets